ieiei/ianvei/rust-for-rustaceans/6 TESTING.md

 does not have an appropriate item in the borrow stack
 ```

-*Miri is still under development, and its error messages aren’t always the easiest to understand.
+**N O T E** *Miri is still under development, and its error messages aren’t always the easiest to understand.
 This is a problem that’s being actively worked on, so by the time you read this, the error output may have already gotten much better!*

 Another tool worth looking at is *Loom*, a clever library that tries to ensure your tests are run with every relevant interleaving of concurrent operations.
 At a high level, Loom keeps track of all cross-thread synchronization points and runs your tests over and over, adjusting the order in which threads proceed from those synchronization points each time.
 So, if thread A and thread B both take the same Mutex, Loom will ensure that the test runs once with A taking it first and once with B taking it first.
 Loom also keeps track of atomic accesses, memory orderings, and accesses to UnsafeCell (which we’ll discuss in Chapter 9) and checks that threads do not access them inappropriately.
 If a test fails, Loom can give you an exact rundown of which threads executed in what order so you can determine how the crash happened.